MeloBastian/Mam_Ne/README.md

 Different filtering steps were performed on the alignments and vcf files.
 Alignments, pS,  pN/pS, phylogeny and life history traits were combined and given as input to the Fastcoevol software (github.com/bayesiancook/bayescode.git), which returned an estimate of the correlation matrix between traits and a reconstruction of the evolution of each trait along the phylogeny.

-**Notes for the users**
+**Notes for the users :**

 The different directories corresponds to the differents steps of the analysis.
 Their is a readme with more detailed informations in each of them.\
 In this git repository, only the scripts are provided (and some light data files).
-The data mentionned in the different readme will be available soon or by request.
+The data mentionned in the different readme are available at: https://doi.org/10.5281/zenodo.15283024.

 The path mentioned in the scripts correspond to the path used localy for the analysis.
 These should be edited so as to match them with your own directory.
 The <input> and <output> information are not always the exact arguments that should be given to the scripts.
 Instead, they are juste indications for the users to get a better understanding of how the scripts work.